 Medical Editor: John P. Cunha, DO, FACOEP

 Lacrisert (hydroxypropyl cellulose ophthalmic insert) is an ophthalmic insert used to treat dry eyes.
-It is usually used when an artificial tears solution is not successful.
+Lacrisert is usually used when an artificial tears solution is not successful.
 Lacrisert may also be used to treat certain other eye disorders (keratitis, decreased corneal sensitivity).
-Common side effects include eye discomfort/irritation/redness, tearing, eye sensitivity to light, sticky eyelashes, or temporary blurred vision.
+Common side effects of Lacrisert include:

 A dose of one Lacrisert ophthalmic insert in each eye once daily is usually sufficient to relieve the symptoms associated with moderate to severe dry eye syndromes.
 Lacrisert may interact with other eye medications.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Lacrisert should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.